daltonmatos/kk2-firmware/Readme.txt

 This feature will keep motors spinning at zero throttle input and also prevent accidental disarming in mid-air.
 It is controlled from the AUX switch (or the DG2 switch in S.Bus mode).
 On the AUX Switch Setup screen you specify which switch position(s) should activate the Motor Spin feature.
 This will be indicated by a special excamation mark behind the selected flight mode.
 The following flight modes will activate the Motor Spin feature: Acro!, SL Mix! and Normal SL!
 See the 'AUX switch setup' section above for more information.

+When the Motor Spin feature is used in conjunction with aggressive TSSA settings it is possible to perform fast flips at low (or zero) throttle, but for this to work best the Motor Spin Level parameter (see 'Misc.
+Settings') must be set so that your motors spin relatively fast at zero throttle.
+It is best to keep Motor Spin Level below the hover point though, as it otherwise can cause a fly-away situation if radio communication is lost!
+Also remember to increase your gyro rate and ACC range before doing extreme aerobatics.

+ATTENTION:
+Although the Motor Spin Level parameter can be used to make your copter descend slowly in a fail-safe situation, this is not something I'd recommend doing.
+Finding a good "descend" value for Motor Spin Level parameter will be difficult as it depends on battery voltage and other factors like weight and wind.
+You also risk making your copter fly away instead of descending!

 Observe:
 - The Motor Spin feature will prevent arming and disarming.
 This requires at least one position on your AUX switch where Motor Spin is disabled and this position must be selected to arm/disarm.
 - A status message will be displayed on the home/SAFE screen when the Motor Spin feature is active.